OCA/brand/account_invoice_bank_brand/readme/USAGE.md

 2. Select a brand

-3. Define bank account
+3. Define its bank account

 4. Create a new invoice
     1. Select the brand
-    2. Save

-The bank account is filled with the brand bank account.
+    2. The bank account is automatically filled with the brand's specified bank account.